-m. any claim in respect of the construction, repair or equipment of a ship or dock charges or dues;

-n. any claim by a master or member of the crew of a ship for wages;

-o. any claim by a master, shipper, charterer or agent in respect of disbursements made on account of a ship;

-p. any claim arising out of an act which is or is claimed to be a general average act;

-q. any claim arising out of bottomry.

-r. any claim for the forfeiture or condemnation of a ship or of goods which are being or have been carried, or have been attempted to be carried, in a ship, or for the restoration of a ship or any such goods after seizure, or for droits of admiralty.
+- m. any claim in respect of the construction, repair or equipment of a ship or dock charges or dues; - n. any claim by a master or member of the crew of a ship for wages; - o. any claim by a master, shipper, charterer or agent in respect of disbursements made on account of a ship; - p. any claim arising out of an act which is or is claimed to be a general average act; - q. any claim arising out of bottomry. - r. any claim for the forfeiture or condemnation of a ship or of goods which are being or have been carried, or have been attempted to be carried, in a ship, or for the restoration of a ship or any such goods after seizure, or for droits of admiralty. - 6.
+Can you arrest a ship irrespectively of her flag?

-Yes